antoniocepeda/HEET-DEV/docs/CUSTOM_VS_SUBSCRIPTION.md

 # Custom Development vs. Cloud Services Breakdown

-To address the question of what percentage of our proposal is custom, it's important to understand that modern software development often combines custom code with cloud infrastructure.
-Here's an approximate breakdown:
+Your platform is built primarily with custom code, leveraging cloud services only for essential infrastructure.
+Here's how it breaks down:

 ## Estimated Breakdown:
 - Custom Development: ~80%